vikinganalytics/daeploy/docs/source/index.rst

 Welcome to the Daeploy documentation!
 =====================================

-Daeploy is a software deployment tool that is perfect for smaller applications where Time-to-Market and ease of use is more important than scalability to tens of thousands of users and requests.
+Daeploy is an open source software deployment tool that is perfect for smaller applications where Time-to-Market and ease of use is more important than scalability to tens of thousands of users and requests.